Trump tropes

 As a sort of finale to any interventionist or proxy war, there is the demand of the people to lay their hands on the body of the demagogue that intervention helped to free them from.
 The same logic seems to have subliminally sunk into the very centres of the powers of intervention.
 The lust for the body (of the Leader), at least symbolically, was more than apparent in the masses who greeted Donald Trump in London.

 Trump however never appeared in London's public space.
 But in his absence, the people compensated themselves with self-produced avatars, effigies, and imposters; each one a do-it-yourself trope of Trump.
-In their mockery of the person, and the person alone, the tropes amalgamated in a carnival of resistance to bare as much about us and our political horizons, as about Donald Trump.
+In their mockery of the person, and the person alone, the tropes amalgamated in a carnival of resistance to bare as much about our political horizons, as about Donald Trump.

 Trope#2